Colorado Division of Water Resources Rule Changes Could Be Coming soon!

 They are also proposing to require a larger diameter hole.

-This will require much longer times to drill, added fuel and employment costs, and even more grout needed because the hole is larger in diameter.
 These changes will require well drillers to re-tool and purchase additional equipment and tools to get this done.
 Our small family owned company will have to spend between 150K-200K in tools and equipment.
 All of this will increase the cost of drilling.

 We estimate these type I wells will cost at least twice as much to complete as they do now.